UNDERGRAD – The University of Michigan, BA, English Literature

 RESIDENCY – Vanderbilt University Medical Center, Obstetrics & Gynecology (1 year), Emergency Medicine (3 years)

-In 2002, these younger versions of Mickey and me, met in a seedy bar in my hometown (cue Bruce Springsteen).
+In 2002, I met my husband in a seedy bar in my hometown (cue Bruce Springsteen).

-In 2009, we left the land of 8-months of snow and slush for the land of honky tonks (Nashville, TN).
+In 2009, we left the land of 8-months of snow and slush for the land of honky tonks (Nashville).
 I started training in obstetrics & gynecology, but switched to emergency medicine after just a year.
 Hardest decision ever.

 We added Kharis…and then Kai to our family (yes, I had two babies during residency!).